-You know that production affects gross margin, production means people which means it’s important to you and important to good business.
-How productive and efficient your workforce is will be high on your agenda.
-Job costing allows you to understand the productivity of your workforce on a very granular level, and understanding how to work out the information you need for effective decision making using job costing analysis can see you propel your business forward, fast.
+Production affects gross margin, and production means people, which means it’s important to you and important to good business.
+How productive and efficient your workforce is should be high on your agenda.
+Job costing allows you to understand the productivity of your workforce on a very granular level, and understanding how to work out the information you need for effective decision making using job costing can see you propel your business forward, fast.

 To create accurate job costing reports your calculations will require you to know the figures for the following costs:

 Total Job Cost = Material costs + Labour + Applied Overheads

-In a manufacturing environment job costing analysis can be assigned to a production line, including your work-in-progress inventory through to cost of goods sold to analyse the profitability.
-Collecting all data can be a time consuming process and when margins are tight, accurate data is all that matters.
+In a manufacturing environment job costing analysis can be assigned to a production line, including your work-in-progress inventory through to the cost of goods sold to analyse the profitability.
+Collecting all data can be a time-consuming process and when margins are tight, accurate data is vital.

-Labour cost analysis is sometimes overlooked, generic wages applied and average time assigned to jobs.
+Labour cost analysis, in particular, is sometimes overlooked, with generic wages applied and average time assigned to jobs.
 But what if you knew which employees, with the right skills, gave you the highest margins?
 Profitability would increase allowing you to base forecasts on your insight.

-A time allocation system allows you to accurately input a valuable third of your equation.
+A time allocation system allows you to accurately input a valuable third of your equation – labour costs.
 With employee costs and time spent on a job varying, insight into this data can provide you with the information to make clearly informed decisions.
 With clear time tracking records, you are able to spot productivity trends based on employee outputs and make informed job allocations based on skills and wage – small changes that can make a big change to your bottom line.